AnubiX1423/Flying-Squirrel/README.txt

 Extract the zip file to your desired location.
 Double-click FlyingSquirrel.exe to start playing!

-Note: Requires [e.g., Windows or Mac; additional tools if necessary].

 🙏 Credits
 Flying Squirrel was created by Buxi.

-Special thanks to:
-[Name or group for any art or sound assets].

 🛠 Support & Feedback
 If you encounter any issues or have feedback, I’d love to hear from you!